jruels/automation-dev/labs/setup/index.md

 5. Click on the icon to open the Remote Explorer.

 ### Create the SSH configuration file.
-In the Remote Explorer, click on the gear icon (⚙️) in the top right corner and select "Open SSH Configuration File."
+In the Remote Explorer, rest your mouse cursor over **SSH**, click on the gear icon (⚙️) in the top right corner, and select "Open SSH Configuration File."
 This will open the SSH configuration file in a new editor tab.
 ### Add the SSH configuration for the lab servers.
 Add the following lines to the SSH configuration file, replacing `<VM IP from the spreadsheet>` with the actual IP addresses of your Tower server.